-Tom Fort travelled from the White Cliffs of Dover to Land's End in search of England's quintessential fishing ports.
-Here are his favourites
+Tom Fort travelled from the White Cliffs of Dover to Land's End back in 2015, in search of England's quintessential fishing ports.
+Here are his favourites...

 Crab sandwiches, cockles in vinegar, Cornish sardines straight from the grill, unctuous sole, prawns netted from rock pools, boiled and eaten in the fingers with a dash of cayenne, a slab of wild turbot, a plate of ever-so-slightly chewy squid – these were just a few of the incidental pleasures of a leisurely exploration of the English Channel shore from St Margaret’s Bay in Kent to Land’s End in Cornwall.

 Wherever I went I made a point of eating the local fish and shellfish, and seeking out the people who did the catching and the spots where the fish boxes could be found.
 Beforehand, I had assumed that commercial fishing along the Channel belonged more to history than the present.
 And it’s true, of course, that the great fleets of trawlers are no more.

 But at the same time, it was highly gratifying to discover that where the skippers have hung on and learned to conquer the paperwork and cope with the quotas and the concept of sustainable fishing, there is still a living to be made from the sea.

 Here are a few of the spots where I lingered to chat with the blokes who follow one of the hardest callings there is, salivated over the incomparable glory of fish straight from the sea, or just watched and wondered...

 Better known for its tennis, its genteel promenade and massed ranks of flower and shrub beds, Eastbourne is also home – at a discreet distance from the smart hotels – to a significant fishing fleet.
 The boats service South Head Fishing, which turns over a million pounds worth of locally-caught fish and shellfish every year.